 3.3 Where there is any disagreement as to the details or status of a Bet or cash-out transaction, Colossus Bets’ records will be the primary source of evidence for the details/status of the Bet or cash-out transaction.

-3.4 Colossus Bets may, in its sole and absolute discretion, decide to suspend betting on a pool at any time.
-Colossus Bets also reserves the right to void a pool in its entirety or any Leg(s) or Bet(s): to correct any obvious errors; to maintain integrity and fairness in the Colossus Bets pools; if there has been a change to the format or events within a pool; or if it believes any Bet has been placed in contravention of either these Terms of Play or the rules of a sports governing body or other relevant professional body.
+3.4 Colossus Bets may decide to suspend betting on a pool if such a course of action can be justified in the interests of maintaining integrity and fairness of such a pool.
+Colossus Bets may also in exceptional cases void a pool in its entirety or any Leg(s) or Bet(s): to correct any obvious errors; to maintain integrity and fairness in the Colossus Bets pools; if there has been a change to the format or events within a pool; or if it believes any Bet has been placed in contravention of either these Terms of Play or the rules of a sports governing body or other relevant professional body.

 3.5 Players bet on the outcome of multiple related events which are pre-selected by Colossus Bets (“Legs”) and decided over a set period of time (“Game Period”).